 Let’s look at that in more detail next

-The first thing you should do is inspect the hard top for sagging or any visible misalignment.
+The first thing you should do is inspect the hardtop for sagging or any visible misalignment.
 Next, you need to disengage the latches on the windshield frame.
 Adjust the hardware bolts down as much as possible.
-There are two hold down in the front center that adjust up and down.
+There is two hold down in the front center that adjusts up and down.
 This will increase the seal and drastically decrease any audible wind noise and whistling inside the cabin.
 Adjust the hardware latch mechanism as well for a better seal and lock the panels down better.
-Do the same for doors hinge hardware if you experience excessive whistling from the side.
+Do the same for door hinge hardware if you experience excessive whistling from the side.

 Buffeting a well-known Jeep Wrangler phenomenon and if you pop on over to your local dealership to test drive a new Jeep, you’ll find the symptoms are similar to yours.